oroinc/documentation/commerce/user_guide/overview/system/websites_overview.rst

 .. begin

-In OroCommerce, you can create multiple websites that target a particular audience, geography, or that segments the goods and services your company is selling.
+In OroCommerce, you can create multiple websites that target a particular audience, geography, a specific brand, and a segment of goods or services that your company is providing.

 Every website may have: